kenatiod/MUT/Understanding Machine Understanding.md

 Another important value of understanding is its role in facilitating communication and collaboration.
 When people share a common understanding of a topic or problem, they are able to coordinate actions, build on each other's ideas, and work together towards shared goals (Wilkenfeld, 2017).
 This is particularly important in the context of human-AI collaboration, where establishing a shared understanding is essential for effective interaction and joint problem-solving.

 Understanding is also valuable for its own sake, as a fundamental human epistemic good.
 Many philosophers have argued that understanding is intrinsically valuable, above and beyond its instrumental benefits (Kvanvig, 2003; Zagzebski, 2001).
-On this view, understanding is not just a means to an end, but an end in itself - a way of appreciating the richness and complexity of the world, and one's place within it.
+Concurrent with this view, understanding is not just a means to an end, but an end in itself - a way of appreciating the richness and complexity of the world, and one's place within it.
 Developing AI systems with genuine understanding capabilities, then, is not just about creating more effective tools or problem-solvers, but about expanding the frontiers of what is possible for intelligent agents, whether human or artificial.

 ### A4.6 -- Conclusion